enrike/ehu-abstractions/readme.txt

 -- How to use ---

-Check the examples folder.
-They illustrate different ways to use the abstractions.
+The main folder is full with examples that illustrate different ways to use the abstractions.
+Check them out.

-* NOTES *

 - The video abstraction wont play the sound track from video file.
 You need to provide a wav file with the same name as the video but with .wav extension next to the video file containing the audio track.
 For example : train.mov, train.wav.
 This is because GEM is mainly focused on video and 3D and it does not automatically read the audio from the video files.

-- paths to files are relative to the folder you are working.
+- Paths to files are relative to the folder you are working.
 So it is a good idea to save working patches before starting to work on them.
+Check ehu/abs_path abstraction

-- for image transparency use TIFF images with alpha chanel
+- Image transparency: use TIFF images with alpha chanel

 - Render order :
 graphical abstracions (cam, video, picture ...) take a message "set" with an int number that sets its rendering order.
 Higher values render on top, min value is 1

 - Render objects vs reader objects:
 'Reader' objects load or read data such as images (ehu/gem/picture), videos (ehu/gem/video) or stream from webcam (ehu/gem/cam).
-The ehu/gem/texture object render the texture data from a 'reader' into a shape.
+The ehu/gem/texture object renders the data from a 'reader'.

 - Quality/mode
 Pass a message [quality 1( or [quality 0( to ehu/win to change redeing quality of images and video.
 Default is quality 1